 - Length of trip is also a consideration.
 The longer the trip, the more time the animal has to become stressed and find a means of escape.
 Tie-downs can loosen and become less secure during a long or rough ride.

 - Your bike setup will be inspected by a member of our leadership team to ensure safety before the adoption is complete.

 - Have questions or want more details?
 Please visit the shelter or call (503) 285-7722 for more information.

 Benefits of Adopting from OHS

-- Adopted pets receive 30 days of free insurance from Petplan.
+- 30 days of free insurance from Petplan.
 The policy provides $1,000 of coverage for accidents, illnesses, surgery, prescription medications and more.
 Ask an OHS staffer for full details when you are adopting.

 - Each adopted pet is enrolled for one year in the HomeAgain national pet recovery program.
 In addition to an embedded identifying microchip that can be scanned by veterinarians and shelters, the program includes a 24-hour medical hot line, access to lost pet specialists, travel assistance to return pets who are lost far from home, and more.